 - Quadriplegia: Another term for this type of paralysis is “tetraplegia.”
 It involves the inability to move or experience sensation in all four limbs as well as the torso.

 Damages That Can Be Recovered After a Paralysis Injury

 In many cases, those that have suffered a paralysis injury will need to be cared for on a full-time basis.
 This may include nurses, transportation aids, and full-time home health care aid.
 Furthermore, you may need to invest in expensive medical equipment such as specialized beds, wheelchairs, lifts, etc. If you are the victim of an act of negligence, you may be able to recover economic damages, non-economic damages, and potentially punitive damages.
 These damages can include loss of income, cost of healthcare, future care, as well as pain and suffering.

 Contact Personal Injury Lawyer of Jerome O. Fjeld, PLLC

 If you have been injured as a result of someone else’s negligence and/or carelessness, you have every right to seek compensation for your paralysis injury.
 Though the insurance companies are in business to fairly compensate victims with a valid claim, they do not always act accordingly.
 In many cases, it will require the assistance of an aggressive and experienced personal injury attorney to fight for the best compensation and let the insurance companies know that you mean business.
 After you have suffered a paralysis injury, do not wait until it is too late to pursue your claim or take your case to court.
-Give the personal injury law firm of Jerome O. Fjeld, PLLC a call to schedule your free initial consultation today.
+Give the personal injury law firm of Jerome O. Fjeld, PLLC a call to schedule your free consultation today.